pcn/carbon/Why_Spooling.md

 * micro-aggregators: if some computation is very heavy-weight, then it can be turned into a micro-aggregator.
-Instead of the default sender, the micro-aggregator can read the spool, and every <some period> seconds it can perform an arbitrary agrregation function, and feed the results back into the relay.
+Instead of the default sender, the micro-aggregator can read the spool, and every period (some number of seconds defined by the aggregator in question) it can perform an arbitrary agrregation function, and feed the results back into the relay.
 The rules-based relay can be used to forward only the relevant metrics to the micro-aggregation destination (which could be local or remote) and the function(s) necessary could be run, data preserved for the desired time - basically anything could be done, and the results forwarded on as a "business policy" defined outside of the main purpose of the carbon metrics relay functionality.

 Issues
 ======